skupperproject/refdog/input/commands/listener/create.md

 The name of the resource to be created.

-The name is also the default routing key and host if `--routing-key` and `--host` are not specified.
+The name is the default routing key and host if the `--routing-key` and `--host` options are not specified.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/names/">Kubernetes object names</a></td></table>